-Audit fees paid/payable to the Auditor-General's Department relate to work performed under the Public Finance and Audit Act 1987.
-No other services were provided by the Auditor-General's Department.
+Audit fees paid/payable to the Audit Office of South Australia relate to work performed under the Public Finance and Audit Act 1987.
+No other services were provided by the Audit Office of South Australia.

 5. Financial assets

 5.1 Cash